caspar000/dndgatsby/src/content/lore/Port of Lua/index.md

 magnificent interior decorated in fine oak and cherry woodwork.
 Old nautical lanterns and fishing nets decorate the walls.
 These days, the tavern's owner, a retired pirate named Harrag, often leaves the management of the bar to his "first mate", a human woman named Andrella.

+### Milo Goodbarrel's Stall

+Milo, a consummate salesperson and an affable halfling of some forty-eight years.
+He is happy to provide the adventurers with a discound at his stall for their friendly behavior with him.